iconshot/untrue/README.md

 import { Component, Node } from "untrue";

 function Header() {
+  // regular arrays are used to return multiple nodes

   return [new Node("h1", "untrue"), new Node("span", "made to win")];
 }